- 28 Jul 2022

 The Flow Designer allows users to create or edit Flows.
 A Flow is a logical process made with visual components called Steps to achieve an automated result.
 These steps can be configured with user-defined inputs, outputs, and other step-specific configurable properties.
 Flows are most commonly created from scratch, but templates are available for this Designer element as well.
 It is necessary to have an understanding of how the desired process should work, what systems will be used, who the end-user is, and the expected results before building a Flow.

 Forms not only can operate as a user interface on the front-end, but they also receive user input that passes as data through Flow steps.
 Forms do not serve a logistical purpose if not contained in a Flow on the back-end.
-Even if a Form is configured with places for a user to enter information, the Form is not live and data is not moving unless it is called from a step in a Flow.
+Even if a Form is configured with places for a user to enter information, the Form is not live, and data is not moving unless it is called from a step in a Flow.

 The Report Designer allows Decisions to have the ability to aggregate and view data in a consumable way.
 Using reporting and dashboards, data can be reported inside and outside Decisions in the same environment.
-All reports have the ability to have action context established on them, actions can be made on data from within a dashboard.
+All reports have the ability to have action context established on them; actions can be made on data from within a dashboard.

-An excellent way to display data outside of a Form or Report is through the use of a Page.
+An excellent way to display data outside of a Form or Report is through a Page.
 The Page Designer uses a similar layout to Form Designers and allows administrators to put multiple data-reporting pieces together to create a Dashboard.
 Pages allow the user to view and interact with data that is not currently moving through a Flow.
 All user interface elements are style-able via .CSS or .LESS files to conform to corporate styles.